pthom/hello_imgui/_example_integration/Readme.md

 The [CMakeLists.txt](CMakeLists.txt) file will
 * download hello_imgui at configure time
-* select the desired backend
+* select the desired backend (edit the first lines if you want to use sdl instead of glfw)
 * make the "hello_imgui_add_app" cmake function available
 * Build HelloImGui and link it with your app at build time